carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

   .
 [More information](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841)
 - **snake_case**: Naming Case Style that consists on replacing spaces with `_`. (ex: `some name` -> `some_name`) .
 [More information](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841)
+- **MVP**: Minimum Viable Product

 ## Proposal

 When a user copies a bundle between registries `imgpkg` copies all the OCI Images that are part of the bundle to the same repository.
 This solution was adopted to protect copy functionality from the following problems:

-- Multiple images that have the same but are not the same.
+- Multiple images that have the same Repository Name but are not the same.
 Assuming we have 2 bundles one that contains the image  `my.repo.io/controller@sha256:aaaa` and another that contains the image `other.repo.io/controller@sha256:bbbb`, when we copy both images to the registry `third.repo.io` they would be copied to `third.repo.io/controller@sha256:aaaa` and `third.repo.io/controller@sha256:bbbb` respectively.
 This can confuse because even though now they share the same Repository they are completely different Images from 2 completely different Source Codes.
 This might cause problems for Registry Administrators when they try to understand what each Repository contains.
 - Finding if an Image is already present in the destination repository is complicated.
 - Registries like `gcr.io` support paths in their Repositories while `hub.docker.io` does not.
 Copying an OCI Image from `gcr.io/my/specific/path/controller@sha256:aaaa` to `index.docker.io` is a challenge because we would lose